Policies & Guidelines

 - No individual member may profit from an organization’s fundraising on campus nor may a member normally be a paid participant in a fundraising event.
 This policy is not intended to prevent legitimate and fair compensation when an individual member contributes to the event through his/her artistic, musical, dramatic, or other talent.

 - Student organizations are not permitted to raise funds on campus for the purpose of making rent or mortgage payments.
 A registered student organization may apply to raise funds on campus for capital improvements on its facilities that it can demonstrate will benefit the organization’s program.

 - Student organizations are charged a reservation fee for use of campus facilities for all fundraising activities.
 The University does not subsidize fundraising on campus by student groups.
 This fee is currently $32 per room per day, in addition to any facility rental fees.

 - Student groups sponsoring events on campus that are open to the public and that charge admission or request donations for admission are required to arrange and report ticket sales and receipts through the Campus Box Office.

-- Student organization or sport clubs planning to use an off-campus or commercial promoter to help sponsor or organize an on-campus event must contact CSI for special guidelines before making any arrangements or contractual agreement.
+- Student organization planning to use an off-campus or commercial promoter to help sponsor or organize an on-campus event must contact CSI for special guidelines before making any arrangements or contractual agreement.
 Publicity and promotion must make it clear that the function is sponsored by that organization acting in a private capacity and not as a representative of the University.